panda-roux-dev/MoonGem/README.md

 Returns `true` if the client provided a certificate on this request; otherwise, `false`.

 `HEAD:get_cert([prompt])`
 If no client certificate was sent along with the current request, sends a code-60 status response to the client along with the optioal prompt, and returns `nil`.
 The client should then repeat the request with a valid certificate.
-Otherwise, if a certificate is present, returns a table with the following structure fields:
+Otherwise, if a certificate is present, returns a table with the following fields:
 - `fingerprint`: a string representation of a SHA256 hash of the client certificate's public key
 - `not_after`: the certificate's expiration time, in seconds since the UNIX epoch

+`HEAD:temp_redirect(<url>), HEAD:perm_redirect(<url>)`
+Sends a redirect response to the client (either temporary or permanent).
+Note that `HEAD:redirect(<url>)` is an alias for `HEAD:temp_redirect(<url>)`.

 ## Source